-Product Care Recycling works to protect the environment by providing free recycling locations for consumers to bring products like paint, household hazardous waste, lights and alarms.
+Product Care is an industry-led organization working to protect the environment by providing free recycling locations for consumers and businesses to bring products like paint, household hazardous waste, lights and alarms.

 We divert these post-consumer products from Canada’s landfills and waterways, ensuring they are managed responsibly at their end-of-life.